luluwelborn/project-4/readme.md

 ### Tech Used

-This project is built with Flexbox, js, react, and a firebase server.
+This project is built with react & firebase
 ---

 ### Technical Requirements